Chapter Three... Where's My Hat?

 I wrote several letters with nary a response, not even a note asking for a pledge.
 I realized this was not going to be an easy sell.

-After a sufficient amount of time had passed and no reply letter appeared, I drove down from Idaho City to pester the PBS staff in person.
+After a sufficient amount of time had passed and no reply letter appeared, I drove my truck down from Idaho City to pester the PBS staff in person.
 But I never got past the receptionist, a diminutive woman with a no-nonsense attitude.

 They welcomed me as one welcomes someone you’re convinced doesn’t belong there, but they were cordial enough and even allowed me to sit at a desk.
 A few weeks earlier, the reporter who sat there had left for San Francisco.
 Talk about serendipity.
 But I knew I had three months to learn my new craft and to make myself indispensable.
 Even I realized volunteering would only get me so far.